Essay Contest

 Read April's Essay

-All entries must be original work reviewed, approved, and sponsored by a teacher.
-We will use your sponsoring teacher as a contact for the competition should we have any questions.
-For homeschooled students, please contact a mentor to sponsor your writing.
-The teacher/mentor must complete and attach the required cover sheet.
+All entries must be original work reviewed, approved, and sponsored by a teacher or mentor.
+MTI will contact the sponsor with any questions about a specific entry.
+Homeschooled students must contact a mentor to sponsor their entry.
+The teacher/mentor must complete and attach the required required cover sheet.
 A digital signature will be approved.

 • Any quotations or copyrighted material used in the essay must be identified properly.
 Failure to identify non-original material will result in disqualification.